Skip to content

 Is xylazine a controlled substance?

-In the United States, xylazine is not a controlled substance.
+In the US, xylazine is not a controlled substance.
 It can be obtained, with a prescription, from veterinary pharmacies.
-Illicit formulations of liquid and powdered xylazine are available for purchase from online retailers for less than twenty dollars per kilogram, making the drug an attractive option for illicit drug manufacturers.
-Xylazine and other adulterants are added to illicit drugs to increase the bulk volume of the drug, raising profits for drug traffickers, and to enhance the “high” of the drugs.
+Illicit formulations of liquid and powdered xylazine are available for purchase from online retailers for less than $20 per kilogram, making the drug an attractive option for illicit drug manufacturers.
+Xylazine and other adulterants are added to illicit drugs to increase the bulk volume of the drug, increase profits for drug traffickers, and enhance the “high” of the drugs.

 Does xylazine cause withdrawal?